-The great joke is the simplicity of it all.
+The simplicity of it all

 The appearance is simply spontaneously arising.
 The idea of a desired future state clouds the seeing of what is here and now.
 The now is always here.
-Any notion of achieving something at some future time precludes fully recognizing the present.
+Any notion of achieving something at some future time precludes fully recognising the present.

 The mind is a collection of thoughts that constantly appear and disappear.
-Everything is a manifestation of thought and is an expression of that one intelligence energy.
+Everything is a manifestation of thought and is an expression of that one energy.

-The thinking translates and creates distinctions always oscillating and pulsating into duality: good and bad, day and night, up and down, happy and sad.
+The thinking creates distinctions always oscillating and pulsating into duality: good and bad, day and night, up and down, happy and sad.
 If left alone, thoughts move on freely.
 It is only the grasping, the hanging on or the resisting and pushing away that creates the bind of psychological suffering.

-The analogy of the iron in the fire is often used to point out the distinction between what we truly are and the thinking.
+The ancient analogy of the iron in the fire is often used to point out the distinction between what we truly are and the thinking.
 The iron resting in the fire glows red and gives out heat.
 It looks and burns like the fire, yet it is not the fire.
 When removed from the fire, the iron will simply cool as it is incapable of generating energy.
-Likewise, the intelligence energy is the source from which thoughts arise.
-In actuality they have no volition or power of themselves.
+Likewise, the energy is the source from which thoughts arise.
+In actuality they have no volition or power of themselves. ~ Peter

 The notion of being the doer of any activity is just that – a notion.
 The doer is a thought, it is imagined.
 Nature abounds with metaphors.
 The flight of geese moving together in perfect formation across the sky, the colony of ants wending their way through a gully.
 Ants forming a bridge over the water ensuring the survival of the rest.
-No one is in charge, the movement happens spontaneously.
+No one is in charge; the movement happens spontaneously. ~ Peter

 The breathing, heart beating, food digestion all continue automatically.
 In the face of danger, the body acts spontaneously.
 It’s only when we are out of danger can we reflect on the situation.
 Thought follows activity – it doesn’t initiate the activity.

-Numerous experiments confirm that thought actually comes after the volition to act – the thought functioning as a rationalization.
+Numerous experiments confirm that thought actually comes after the volition to act – the thought functioning as a rationalisation.
 The hand simply swats the mosquito, the arms reach out to steady the balance; no thinking is involved and no decisions are made.

 Recognising that life lives us and that there is no choice-maker changes everything, yet nothing changes.
 Responses happen spontaneously yet they are not fed.
-A seeing-through arises.
+A seeing-through arises. ~ Peter

-Seeing what is as it is.
+Seeing what is, as it is

 It is the I thought that is born; the actuality is we are birthless and deathless.
 There is no separation.
 There is no seer or seen, only seeing.
 There is no speaker, speaking simply happens, interactions happen.
 There is no doer yet activities seemingly happen.